-I’ve recently started selling my designs on a new Print On Demand website, called TeePublic.
-I’ve made a few sales so far, and I wanted to share with you my experiences.
+I’ve been selling my designs on a Print On Demand website, called TeePublic for several years now.
+So, I decided to share my experience with you!

 Read on to find out more about selling art on TeePublic and see if it might work for you!